-Best smart telescopes in 2024: Observe and image the cosmos
+Best smart telescopes in 2024: Observe the cosmos for less this Black Friday

-Smart telescopes are undoubtedly impressive, but if you prefer the more traditional approach to stargazing then you'll want to check out our best telescopes guide, along with the best telescopes for seeing planets and best telescopes for deep space.
-For more budget-friendly options, we have a guide to the best beginner telescopes and the best telescopes for kids for budding young astronomers.
+If you want something more traditional, our best telescopes guide has a range of versatile models, and if you're after specialized scopes, check out the best telescopes for seeing planets and best telescopes for deep space.
+For more budget-friendly options, we have a guide to the best beginner telescopes.

 The quick list

-Here's a quick overview of all the products in this guide — if there's a particular smart scope you like the look of, click the picture or the 'read more below' and it'll take you straight to a more in-depth look.
+Below is a quick overview of all the products in this guide — if there's a particular smart scope you like the look of, click the picture or the 'read more below' button and it'll take you straight to a more in-depth review.

 The best smart telescopes we recommend in 2024